chipsalliance/firrtl-spec/spec.md

 For both variants of register, the type is given after the colon (`:`{.firrtl}).

 Semantically, registers become flip-flops in the design.
-The the next value is latched on the positive edge of the clock.
+The next value is latched on the positive edge of the clock.
 For registers without a reset, the initial value is indeterminate (see [@sec:indeterminate-values]).